Nooks Dialer Network and System Requirements

 Restart Chrome for the change to take effect

-Make sure hardware acceleration is enabled in your browser (especially Chrome)
+Make sure hardware acceleration is enabled in your browser.
+This is especially important in Chrome.